-What are the Scottish National Standardised Assessments?
+What are the National Standardised Assessments for Scotland (NSA)?

-School children in P1, P4, P7 and S3 will complete online standardised assessments in literacy and numeracy.
+Children and young people in P1, P4, P7 and S3 complete online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
 The assessments help to identify children’s progress, providing diagnostic information to support teachers' professional judgement.

 An overview of assessments

 The National Standardised Assessments for Scotland provide teachers with indicative, diagnostic information on the progress of learners from P1, P4, P7 and S3 in aspects of reading, writing and numeracy.
 The assessments are marked automatically, giving teachers immediate feedback to help children and young people progress through their learning.

 Once assessments have been completed, a diagnostic report is generated for individuals and groups of learners.
 When considered alongside a wide range of assessment evidence, the information provided by the assessments is used by teachers to plan next steps in learning and to help inform their professional judgements about learners’ progress.
 The reports provide indicative information, based on learners’ assessment responses, identifying strengths and areas that require further support.

 Please visit the Question and answers section or scroll down for some further reading.